argocon22Workshop/ArgoCDRollouts/docs/201_README.md

 kustomize build manifests/ArgoCD201-RolloutsDemoCanaryIstio/ | kubectl apply -f -
 ```
 Run `kubectl get services -n istio-system | grep istio-ingressgateway` and wait for `<pending>` to switch to localhost
 if it does not try quiting and restarting docker for desktop.
+You can also try resetting docker for desktops kubernetes cluster.

 Now visit http://localhost to view the demo app and run `kubectl argo rollouts dashboard` cmd then visit http://localhost:3100 to view rollouts
 dashboard.